 As an example, the policy suggests (but does not require) that this could include reviewing electronic sources of information regarding the patient’s prescription history (e.g., via provincial prescribing databases), where these are available.

-The College is aware that many physicians do not currently have access to provincial clinical data repositories at the point of care; however, this reality is beginning to change: physicians in many parts of Ontario are now able to access valuable information about their patient’s prescription histories electronically via the Digital Health Drug Repository (DHDR).
+Access to this information at the point of care continues to evolve and many physicians in Ontario are now able to access valuable information about their patient’s prescription histories electronically via the Digital Health Drug Repository (DHDR).

 The DHDR supports authorized healthcare providers’ secure electronic access to a patient’s available drug and pharmacy service information, enabling prescribers to develop the best possible medication history at the point of care.